elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-11-cs2107-lecture-5-data-origin-mac-and-signature.md

 - MAC might be also modified by attacker
 ![CS2107-4-23.PNG]({{site.baseurl}}/img/CS2107-4-23.PNG)

-- Typically MAC is appended to F, then they are stored as a single file or transmitted together through a communication channel, hence MAC is also called authenticity tag
+- Typically MAC is appended to F, then they are stored as a single file or transmitted together through a communication channel, hence MAC is also called authentication tag
+- If the MAC is the same, means someone knows the key (Could be genuine or bad)

+### Remarks
+- Attacker try forge a valid pair of file and MAC
+- No issues with confidentiality

 ## Signature
 ![CS2107-4-24.PNG]({{site.baseurl}}/img/CS2107-4-24.PNG)

 - Signing the private key is used
 - Verification the public key is used

+### Remarks
+- Signature is computed using private key and F
+- Computed signature is appended
+- Authenticity of F can be verified by anyone who knows the signer public key

 ### What is special about signaure
 - We can view digital signature as the counterpart of handwritten signature in legal document